functorz-tech/momen_doc/deployment/publish.md

 **1. Default Custom Domain:** When multiple custom domains exist, you can set one domain as the default.
 All other domains will automatically redirect to the default domain when accessed.
 **2. Editing a Custom Domain:** If a custom domain configuration is not saved, the platform will retain it for 24 hours.
 After 24 hours, unsaved configurations will be cleared.
 Once a domain is saved, only the website icon can be modified later.
 **3. Deleting a Custom Domain:** If all custom domains are deleted, the app will revert to being published via Momen domain.
 **4. Proxy status**: For some DNS providers such as Cloudfare, when adding the CNAME record, it is mandatory to turn off proxy to use DNS only in order to successfully access your domain.
-**5. Reconfigure custom domain**: Projects that have been configured a custom domain before January 17, 2025, please delete it and reconfigure.
+**5. Reconfigure custom domain**: Projects that have been configured a custom domain before January 17, 2025, please delete it and reconfigure again.
 After that, the project must be published for the custom domain to take effect.